diego-apellaniz/PowerBI3D/README.md

 ### Import 3D models in Power BI
 The current version
 1) Post-process your 3D modell.
 Delete the elements you don't want to import in Power BI and you didn't include in the GUIDs column of your table.
 In case you're using a Rhino model, it's strongly recommended to convert all geometry elements to **meshes**, since other geometry types may not be implemented in the 3DM loader yet.
 2) Get your 3D model online.
 Only 3D models uploaded to a https domain with CORS enabled can be imported in Power BI.
-In case you don't have access to such a domain, you can use one of the following resources:
+In case you don't have access to such a domain, you can use one of the following resources:</br>
    a) Use LocalHost.
 <br />

 ## Connect 3D model to your data